sage-code/eve/manual/structure.md

 ```
 **Read more:** [Classes](classes.md)

-## Test cases
+## Work-flow

-A method can be organized as a work-flow of multiple steps that can pass or fail depending on conditions.
+A routine can be organized as a work-flow with multiple steps that can _pass_ or _fail_ depending on conditions.

 ```
-method main:
+routine main:
   ** local context
 process
   ** initialization